Scope (computer programming): Levels of scope

 Scope can vary from as little as a single expression to as much as the entire program, with many possible gradations in between.
 The simplest scope rule is global scope—all entities are visible throughout the entire program.
 The most basic modular scope rule is two-level scope, with a global scope anywhere in the program, and local scope within a function.
 More sophisticated modular programming allows a separate module scope, where names are visible within the module (private to the module) but not visible outside it.
-Within a function, some languages, such as C, allow block scope to restrict scope to a subset of a function; others, notably functional languages, allow expression scope, to restrict scope to a single expression.
+Within a function, some languages, such as C, allow block scope to restrict scope to a subset of a function; others, notably functional programming languages, allow expression scope, to restrict scope to a single expression.
 Other scopes include file scope (notably in C) which behaves similarly to module scope, and block scope outside of functions (notably in Perl).

 A subtle issue is exactly when a scope begins and ends.
 In some languages, such as C, a name's scope begins at the name declaration, and thus different names declared within a given block can have different scopes.
 This requires declaring functions before use, though not necessarily defining them, and requires forward declaration in some cases, notably for mutual recursion.
 In other languages, such as Python, a name's scope begins at the start of the relevant block where the name is declared (such as the start of a function), regardless of where it is defined, so all names within a given block have the same scope.
 In JavaScript, the scope of a name declared with let or const begins at the name declaration, and the scope of a name declared with var begins at the start of the function where the name is declared, which is known as variable hoisting.
 Behavior of names in context that have undefined value differs: in Python use of undefined names yields a runtime error, while in JavaScript undefined names declared with var are usable throughout the function because they are implicitly bound to the value undefined.